millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide300.md

 -   Sample data files already uploaded to a staging area; otherwise follow the steps below, to upload your data files to the OCI Object
     Storage service:

-    -   Click [here](https://github.com/oracle/db-sample-schemas/tree/master/sales_history) to download the sample data files to your laptop
+    -   Click <a href="https://github.com/oracle/db-sample-schemas/tree/master/sales_history" target="_blank">here</a> to download the sample data files to your laptop

-    -   Upload the data to the OCI Object Storage ([link](https://docs.us-phoenix-1.oraclecloud.com/Content/GSG/Tasks/addingbuckets.htm) of documentation)
+    -   Upload the data to the OCI Object Storage (<a href="https://docs.us-phoenix-1.oraclecloud.com/Content/GSG/Tasks/addingbuckets.htm" target="_blank">link</a> of documentation)

--   Oracle SQL Developer (see [Oracle Technology Network download site](http://www.oracle.com/technetwork/developer-tools/sql-developer/overview/index.html)).
+-   Oracle SQL Developer (see <a href="http://www.oracle.com/technetwork/developer-tools/sql-developer/overview/index.html" target="_blank">Oracle Technology Network download site</a>).
     We recommend that you download version 17.4 or later, because this version contains enhancements for key Autonomous DW Cloud features.
 SQL Developer 17.3.1 will also work with Autonomous DW Cloud; versions earlier than 17.3.1 will not.
     **Note**:
     If you are a Windows user on 64-bit platform, download the 'Windows 64-bit with JDK 8 included' distribution as it includes both Java 8 and the Java Cryptography Extension (JCE) files necessary to run SQL Developer and connect to your Autonomous DW Cloud.
-    If you are a non-Windows user, download and install the appropriate [Java 8 JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) for your Operating System.
-Download and extract the [Java Cryptography Encryption Archive](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html) to the directory as indicated in the README.txt.
+    If you are a non-Windows user, download and install the appropriate <a href="http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html" target="_blank">Java 8 JDK</a> for your Operating System.
+Download and extract the <a href="http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html" target="_blank">Java Cryptography Encryption Archive</a> to the directory as indicated in the README.txt.

 # Create the tables
 ## Steps